oxyzenQ/bmi/README.md

 # 🚀 BMI Calculator SvelteKit

-A modern, responsive Body Mass Index calculator built with **SvelteKit**, **TypeScript**, and **Tailwind CSS**.
+A modern, responsive Body Mass Index calculator built with **SvelteKit** and **TypeScript**.
 Features a beautiful space-themed design with dark/light mode, interactive charts, and exceptional performance.

 ## ✨ Features